jonathandroth/TestMechs/README.md

 ### Allowing for defiers

-By default, MedBounds imposes the monotonicity assumption that the treatment can only increase the value of $M$.
+By default, TestMechs imposes the monotonicity assumption that the treatment can only increase the value of $M$.
 In this setting, this means that everyone who would have a grandmother present without receiving CBT treatment would also have one present when receiving CBT